A Guide to Beverley, East Yorkshire

 Bleach Yard Stables is situated close by to Beverley Westwood and has been established since 1967.
 The stables have a good selection of sensible horse and ponies suitable for riders of all capabilities.
 The facilities at this ABRS-registered stables are high quality, with a range of quiet and more forward-going mounts to suit novices to intermediate riders.

-The 300 year old racecourse at Beverley is set in the fabulous surroundings of Beverley Westwood.
+The 300 year old racecourse at Beverley is set in the fabulous surroundings of Beverley Westwood in the historic East Riding of Yorkshire.
 Beverley racecourse hosts right-handed flat racing over one mile and three furlongs.
 Over the last fifty years, the racecoure has been extended and modernised and has two main enclosures: the Members Enclosure and the Tattersalls Enclosure.

 If you go into the members enclosure you'll have access to the Lawn Bar and the Member's Restaurant (which offers views over the race track).
 The Tattersalls Enclosure provides access to the main Grandstand, Parade Ring, Winners Enclosure, the Rapid Lad Bar, the self service Restaurant and the Paddock Bar (which overlooks the parade ring and race track).
 There are also a number of fast food outlets around the course.

-Nothing beats a day at the races.
+Nothing beats a day at the races in this historic market town in the East Riding of Yorkshire.
 Enjoy the hospitality and atmosphere, collect your winnings and celebrate in style at Beverley Racecourse.
 Set in the stunning surroundings of Beverley Westwood, Beverley Racecourse hosts horse racing between April and September every year, and has been doing so for over 300 years.

 There are 19 race meetings in total per year, 11 of which feature extra entertainment and fun, from the family-themed May Day with a petting zoo and funfair rides to the glamour of Ladies' Day.
 For the racing fan, the Very British Raceday in June sees some of the country's best two-year-old horses battle it out in their preparations for Royal Ascot in a fast and furious contest up our infamous uphill 5 furlong sprint (a furlong being about 660 feet for the as-yet uninititated.)